zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

     return randomnumber, randomlist, sortedrandomlist
 ```

-With all the `print` statement it showes that processing took:
+With all the `print` statement it shows that processing took:

 ```bash
 Searching for two numbers using double for-loop method that adds up to  7838  within  100000 items.